Fertility diagnosis left NI man 'broken and grieving'

 "We were fortunate we had the funds to do it," he said.

 "If you don't have access to money I genuinely don't know what people would do.
-Because the amount of time you're going to wait is just incredible".
+Because the amount of time you're going to wait is just incredible."

 The coronavirus pandemic has had an impact on waiting times, with staff at the fertility centre in Belfast working extra hours to address the backlog.